-- A pharmacist may administer immunizations to persons who are at least eighteen (18) years of age, as provided herein. - 23.3 A pharmacist may administer any immunization available in accordance with manufacturers' guidelines and established guidelines issued by the Centers for Disease Control and Prevention's (CDC) Advisory Committee on Immunization Practices (ACIP) for administration to adult patients. - 23.4 A pharmacist who is administering immunizations to a student eighteen (18) years of age or older shall do so in accordance with the Department's immunization regulations of references 8 and 9 herein. - A pharmacist may administer immunizations if the pharmacist has completed either: 1. immunization training within an accredited college of pharmacy program and possesses documentation of same; or 2. a twenty (20) hour course of training recognized by the Board and in accordance with the following: - 23.5.1 The course of study for the training program shall include current guidelines and recommendations of the Centers for Disease Control and Prevention and the American Pharmacists Association. - 23.5.2 The training course of study shall include, at a minimum, the following components: - a) mechanisms of action of immunizations, contraindications, drug interactions, and monitoring after immunizations administration; - b) immunization schedules; - c) immunization screening questions, informed consent, recordkeeping, registries and state/federal reporting mechanisms; - d) vaccine storage and handling in accordance with the guidelines of reference 10 herein: - e) biohazard waste disposal; - f) sterile techniques; - g) establishing protocols and standing orders; - h) immunization coalitions and other community resources available; - i) identifying, managing, and responding to adverse events associated with immunization administration: - j) mechanism for reporting adverse events to the Vaccine Adverse Event Reporting System (VAERS); - k) reimbursement procedures and immunization coverage by federal, state, and local entities:
+- 23.2 (a) A pharmacist may administer immunizations to persons who are at least eighteen (18) years of age, as provided in §23.0 of these Regulations. - (b) A pharmacist may administer influenza vaccine to a person between the ages of nine (9) and eighteen (18) years old inclusive. - A pharmacist may administer any immunization, pursuant to §23.2(a) and §23.2(b) of these Regulations, available in accordance with manufacturers' guidelines or established guidelines issued by the Centers for Disease Control and Prevention's (CDC) Advisory Committee on Immunization Practices (ACIP) or American Academy of Pediatrics (AAP) for administration to patients. - A pharmacist who is administering immunizations to a student eighteen (18) years of age or older shall do so in accordance with the Department's immunization regulations in references 8 and 9 of these Regulations. - 23.5 A pharmacist may administer immunizations if the pharmacist has completed either: - (1) Immunization training within an accredited college of pharmacy program and possesses documentation of same; or - (2) A twenty (20) hour course of training recognized by the Board and in accordance with the following: - 23.5.1 The course of study for the training program shall include current guidelines and recommendations of the Centers for Disease Control and Prevention and the American Pharmacists Association. - 23.5.2 The training course of study shall include, at a minimum, the following components:

-- 1) administration techniques. - 23.6 The pharmacist shall possess evidence of current basic cardiopulmonary resuscitation (CPR) training issued by the American Heart Association, the American Red Cross, or other such similar training organization. - 23.7 The pharmacist shall complete at least one (1) hour of continuing education in the area of immunizations each year. - 23.8 No pharmacist may delegate the administration of immunizations to another person, except for a licensed intern who has completed a recognized immunization certificate training program and who is practicing under the direct supervision of an immunizing pharmacist.
+- (a) Mechanisms of action of immunizations, contraindications, drug interactions, and monitoring after immunizations administration; - (b) Immunization schedules; - (c) Immunization screening questions, informed consent, recordkeeping, registries and state/federal reporting mechanisms; - (d) Vaccine storage and handling in accordance with the guidelines of reference 10 of these Regulations; - (e) Biohazard waste disposal; - (f) Sterile techniques; - (g) Establishing protocols and standing orders; - (h) Immunization coalitions and other community resources available; - (i) Identifying, managing, and responding to adverse events associated with immunization administration; - (j) Mechanism for reporting adverse events to the Vaccine Adverse Event Reporting System (VAERS); - (k) Reimbursement procedures and immunization coverage by federal, state, and local entities; - (l) Administration techniques. - 23.6 The pharmacist shall possess evidence of current basic cardiopulmonary resuscitation (CPR) training issued by the American Heart Association, the American Red Cross, or other such similar training organization. - 23.7 The pharmacist shall complete at least one (1) hour of continuing education in the area of immunizations each year. - 23.8 No pharmacist may delegate the administration of immunizations to another person, except for a licensed intern who has completed a recognized immunization certificate training program and who is practicing under the direct supervision of an immunizing pharmacist.